Putting it into Practice

 File Your Message for Easy Retrieval

 Documentation isn’t helpful if you and others can’t find it.
 If your documentation will be sent via email, write an intuitive subject line that will make it easily searchable by you and your receiver.
-If the documentation will be private and reside as a document saved to your computer, give it an easily searchable file name, use the properties function of your word processing program to set searchable keywords or tags, and save it in a folder that will be easy and logical to find.
-If you will place the documentation in a hard-copy file (such as a personnel file kept in the human resources office), format the documentation with High Skim Value so that people leafing through multiple sheets of paper can easily spot your message.
+If the documentation is private and will reside as a document saved to your computer, give it an easily searchable file name, use the properties function of your word processing program to set searchable keywords or tags, and save it in a folder that will be easy and logical to find.
+If you place the documentation in a hard-copy file (such as a personnel file kept in the human resources office), format the documentation with High Skim Value so that people leafing through multiple sheets of paper can easily spot your message.
 Also, include the date it was prepared (it won’t be automatically date-stamped as an email will be) and note cross-references to any supporting files, whether electronic or hard copy.

-The following is a sample message a manager might send to an employee after they had negotiated tuition reimbursement.
+The following is a sample message a manager might send to an employee after they have negotiated tuition reimbursement.
 Note that the message clearly documents that the request was approved and articulates the conditions of the approval.
 At any point in the future, if there is confusion about whether a reimbursement payment should be made or denied, the manager could return to this message.

 MANAGER’S DOCUMENTATION OF DECISION